duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 * fixtures are global so all edge cases will increase database data for each test
-* fixture files are for specific models, so sometime it is hard to track complex setup (comment for that task for this project for that owner)
+* fixture are for specific models, so sometime it is hard to track complex setup (comment for that task for this project for that owner)
 * fixtures are distant and far away of test so you need look into it to figure out actual test setup